drissbri/linkedin-scraper/README.md

 ### Important Notes
+- <span style="color:red; font-weight:bold">**IMPORTANT:** If you continue to encounter issues with the access tokens being undefined or expired even after following these steps, please replace the values directly in the `settings.py` file.</span>
 - **Token Validity**: LinkedIn access tokens are temporary.
 Ensure to check the token's validity periodically and update it as needed.
 - **Privacy and Security**: Handle your access token securely as it grants access to your LinkedIn data.
 Do not share your token publicly.